 - Audience Shift: Enchanted Tales is aimed at 3-8 year old girls, while the original films are aimed at general family audiences.

-- Denser and Wackier: The shorts have their fair amount of slapstick and other goofy things.
+- Denser and Wackier: The shorts have their fair amount of slapstick and other goofy things with the comic relief provided by Lord Duke, a minor character from his possible cameo in the first film who now has a larger role as Auroras advisor until her family comes back home from the Royal Conference.
 The original films, especially Sleeping Beauty, weren't as silly.

 - Ermine Cape Effect: Aurora apparently casually wears her crown and (one) poofy ball-gown at all times.